makersacademy/airport_challenge/README.md

 This challenge is based on industry tech-tests and is evaluated with the same metrics.

 ## Approach
-I used the user stories to identity objects and desired messages before implementing a domain model to map these relationships and create a road map for meeting the requirements.
+I used the user stories to identity objects and desired messages before implementing a domain model to graphically map these relationships and create a road map for meeting the requirements.

 ### How much did I complete?